 - Standards-aligned question stems: This tool provides text-dependent question stems and example questions aligned with each of the reading standards for informational text and literature in Grades 2–12.
 Its purpose is to help teachers create text-dependent questions as represented in academic standards.

 - Functional grammar analysis guide: This tool provides instruction and examples for functional grammar analysis of phrases and sentences, which is a method to help ELs understand complex syntax.
 Its purpose is to help teachers guide ELs in functional grammar analysis, with the goal of helping them to understand the underlying structures in English in order to meet language, reading, and writing standards related to English grammar.

 - Model units at three grade levels that exemplify the ACCELL approach.

 A Tailored Approach

-The Center for ELLs at AIR provides professional development to states, districts, and schools to assist teachers in using the ACCELL Model to help English learners meet language and content standards.
-All sessions are tailored to reflect the standards of the state in which the training takes place, the audience of teachers, and the target group of ELL students for which the training is intended.
+The Center for ELs at AIR provides professional development to states, districts, and schools to assist teachers in using the ACCELL Model to help English learners meet language and content standards.
+All sessions are tailored to reflect the standards of the state in which the training takes place, the audience of teachers, and the target group of ELs for which the training is intended.